nmathewson/libottery/README.md

 ----------------

-On my Core i7 laptop running OSX: If you're only generating a 4-byte unsigned, the ChaCha8 implementation is currently 8% slower than arc4random(), and the ChaCha20 implementation is 25% slower.
-We're faster than arc4random() once you're generating at least 8 bytes per go.
-We're faster than libc random() once you're generating at least 16 bytes per go.
+On my Core i7 laptop running OSX: If you're only generating a 4-byte unsigned, all the ChaCha implementations are now faster than OSX's RC4-based arc4random(), even when you're only generating 4 bytes at a time.
+We're about as fast than libc random() once you're generating at least 16 bytes per go, depending on how many ChaCha rounds you're using.

-In one test, I turned off all the safety features for a laugh (NOT RECOMMENDED!), and libottery was faster than libc random() even for 4- byte requests.
+In single-threaded code with locks turned off (NOT RECOMMENDED!), libottery with ChaCha8 is faster than libc random() even for 8- byte requests.

 At this point, I'm not sweating performance too badly.
 Eventually, I'll add a section about how to get better performance with compiler choices